hbctraining/Intro-to-shell-flipped/lessons/06_loops_and_automation.md

 ## Learning Objectives

-* Introduce the concept of a `for loop` to iterate commands over multiple items
+* Introduce the concept of 'looping' to iterate commands over multiple items
 * Automating tasks by using loops inside shell scripts